Angel-125/Pathfinder/GameData/WildBlueIndustries/Pathfinder/Readme.txt

 0.9.0

 The Buffalo gets new wheels!
 The stock-based RoveMax M1A1 wheels were always interim placeholders, but now the Buffalo has its real wheels.
-The new M1A1 Mountain Goat is inspired by the wheels found on NASA’s MMSEV but they have been brought inline with the KSP art style.
+The new M1A1 Mountain Goat is inspired by the wheels found on NASA s MMSEV but they have been brought inline with the KSP art style.
 The current stock-based wheel will be going away.
-They are deprecated in this release (existing craft won’t break but you won’t find the wheels in the catalog) and it will be removed at a later date, so be sure to retrofit or retire your rovers that have the older wheels.
+They are deprecated in this release (existing craft won t break but you won t find the wheels in the catalog) and it will be removed at a later date, so be sure to retrofit or retire your rovers that have the older wheels.

 New Parts
 - Added the Patio, a 3.75m muncrete slab that's useful for making landing pads and foundations for bases on uneven terrain.
 You can clip slabs together to form larger areas.
 To use it, bolt it into the ground NOTE: This is an experimental part, use at your own risk.